hexatomium/hexatomium-old.github.io/_posts/2016-01-04-an-executable-palindrome.md

 <img src=http://i.imgur.com/OXHphWP.png>

   What's so special about this?
-  It's a new type of palindrome, an executable palindrome.
+  It's a new type of palindrome, an *executable* palindrome.

   The palindrome part is actually simple.
 One little twist i added, to make it more fun, is to place the entry point (EP) in the mirrored half.
-Also, the code itself is contained within my New Year greetings :)
+Also, the actual machine code is contained *within* my New Year greetings :)

   In fact, most existing EXEs can very easily be turned made into palindromes (possible exceptions: digitally signed EXEs)